-Assimilation into the culture of disbelief and arrogance has been a fundamental challenge for Islamic societies in the contemporary era, a trend that began during the Qajar era and peaked during the Pahlavi period.
+2.1.2.1.
+The Necessity of Combating Modern Ignorance and Global Arrogance trend that began during the Qajar era and peaked during the Pahlavi period.
 As Ayatullah Khamenei stated, the country, which was severely humiliated and backward during the Pahlavi and Qajar eras, embarked on a path of rapid progress; in the first step, it transformed the disgraceful tyrannical monarchy into a popular government and democracy (The "Second Phase of the Revolution" Statement addressed to the Iranian nation, February 11, 2019, https://B2n.ir/a27996).